NeuroTechX/ntx_slack_archive/devices.md

  >chrisabbott thanks for the recommendation.
 Unfortunately i have the older Muse model so it looks like the muse-lsl code won't work with it.
 But plus side is it's compatible with the Muse research tools, so will probably go that route.

+6/5/2017 4:30 AM

+ **tonyb** :

+ >The app I'm developing is going to be geared towards the google cardboard platform and smartphones.
+I've been able to get away with using snap-in VR headsets alongside the Muse